Shmielen/100DaysofCode/README.md

 # 100DaysofCode
 This is the repo for my 100 days of code python challenge.

+Day 1
-The File: main.py was created to demonstarte the print function in python.
+The File: main.py was created to demonstrate the print function in python.
-The File: debygBROKEN.py was downloaded and i will fix it and uplaod the correct version The File: debugFIXED.py was uploaded and is a debugged version of debugBROKEN.py The
+The File: debygBROKEN.py was downloaded and i will fix it and uplaod the correct version The File: debugFIXED.py was uploaded and is a debugged version of debugBROKEN.py The File: Band_Name_Gen.py is a small program that will create a band name through concatination

+Day 2
+The File: DataTypes.py demonstrates the conversion of different data types